Loucas Éthier: 2024–25 season

 Going on to compete at the 2025 Four Continents Championships in Seoul, South Korea, Laurin/Éthier placed seventh in the short program and ninth in the free skate, finishing the event in ninth place overall.
 They then finished the season by competing at the 2025 World Championships in Boston, Massachusetts, United States, where they placed sixteenth overall.

-2025–26 season
+2025–26 season: Grand Prix bronze

 Laurin/Éthier began their season at 2025 Skate Canada International, where they finished fifth.
 Two weeks later, they soared from sixth place after the short program to third overall for the bronze at 2025 Skate America.
-“For us, it’s kind of a full circle moment,” said Éthier.
-“We medaled at our first Grand Prix here in Skate America (in 2022) and now to be back on the podium feels really good."
+"For us, it’s kind of a full circle moment," said Éthier.
+"We medaled at our first Grand Prix here in Skate America (in 2022) and now to be back on the podium feels really good."

+In January, Laurin/Éthier won the bronze medal at the 2026 Canadian Championships behind Pereira/Michaud and Stellato-Dudek/Deschamps.

+Less than two weeks later, Laurin and Éthier competed at the 2026 Four Continents Figure Skating Championships where they finished fifth.
+It was their highest ranking in their fourth appearance at this event.

+In late April, the pair announced the end of their partnership.
+Following this, a few weeks later, Loucas announced his new partnership with Fiona Bombardier.